Valley Ford, California

 Valley Ford is an unincorporated community and census-designated place (CDP) in western Sonoma County, California, United States.
+As of the 2020 census, Valley Ford had a population of 148.
 It is located on State Route 1 north of San Francisco.
 Like all of Sonoma County, Valley Ford is included in both the San Francisco Bay Area and the Redwood Empire.

-The village lies just north of Americano Creek, about 5 mi from the Pacific Ocean.
-It is 7 mi north of Dillon Beach, California, 9 mi east of the town of Bodega Bay and 20 mi southeast of Jenner, California.
+The village lies just north of Americano Creek, approximately 5 mi from the Pacific Ocean.
+It is 7 mi north of Dillon Beach, 9 mi east of the town of Bodega Bay and 20 mi southeast of Jenner.
 The Estero Americano is protected by the Estero Americano State Marine Recreational Management Area.

 History

 For millennia, the indigenous Coast Miwok and Pomo people have hunted, fished and gathered in the area.
 A Miwok village named Ewapalt has been documented in the Valley Ford area.

 Europeans explored the coastline in the early 17th century but did not settle until 1812, when Russian fur traders came south from Alaska and built Fort Ross about 22 mi northwest of Valley Ford.
 The Russians remained until 1841, when the area came under Mexican rule.
 In September 1850, California became a US state, the area was made part of Sonoma County.